Student ID card

 You must collect your ID card once you join campus to complete enrolment.

 International students studying on campus will need to bring their original passport and visa documents to confirm their right to study so that a student ID card can be issued.
 If you are an international student, you must have your Biometric Residence Permit (BRP) if you have one.
-You can collect your BRP from the enrolment event.
+You can collect your BRP at a student card collection event.
 BRP and ID card collection is by appointment only.
 You will receive an email about the BRP appointment booking process when your BRP is ready for collection.

 Home or EU students (with settled/pre-settled status)